-* Please note the film contains extensive use of Chinese language, and will be screened without English subtitles.
+* Please note the film contains extensive use of Chinese language, and was screened without English subtitles.

 The film takes as its subject the personal Weibo account of the director of the Dongting Lake Porpoise Sanctuary, using syntactical analysis to gradually deduce an interrogation of “reality” as the medium of presence.
 “Dongting” as a signifier suspends itself above the bubble of time, losing the concrete field where its image is created.

 Technology, speed of the universe, possible escape, and the speculation of futurism reconstruct the symbolic field, yet we forget there are such things as time and reality.
 “The order of meanings” is in crisis, the image of cloud explosion produces nothingness and the field of nothingness.

 Asia Art Archive in America hosted a screening of Mao Chenyu‘s Cloud Explosion: Donting and the Death of Signifier, followed by discussion with artist and curator Li Xiaofei.
 This program was part of Backyard Conversations, a series of informal screenings where we pause, rewind, forward, and look closely at works that escape easy interpretation.